A Guide to Visiting the 2025 Canadian Tulip Festival in Ottawa

 Bike

-Tulip Festival Tours, Activities and Special events
+Canadian Tulip Festival Tours, Activities and Special Events

 What to Wear; Weather Considerations for May

 Ottawa is known for its unpredictable spring weather, so we suggest preparing for a variety of weather scenarios.
 Rain, cold temperatures and occasionally light snow or frost are all possible, so pack or wear a variety of layers with a windproof and waterproof coat as your top layer.
-Waterproof footwear is also a must for rainy days and dewy mornings, and a pair of light gloves can come in handy as well.
+Waterproof footwear is also a must for rainy days and dewy mornings, and a pair of light gloves can definitely come in handy.
 For warm sunny afternoons, don’t forget a hat and a pair of your most fashionable sunglasses.

 What to Bring and What to Leave at Home